  Establish technical connectivity with ERCOT and CR trading partners.

- Participate in scheduled testing conference calls with the Market Flight Administrator, ERCOT and MPs.
+ Participate in scheduled testing conference calls with the Flight Administrator and MPs.

  Adhere to the established test schedule by sending transactions by the given day in

 accordance with the corresponding Test Script.
 If the TDSP cannot complete its assigned tasks, the TDSP will need to contact its ERCOT testing team representative and/or trading partner testing representative.